akamanzi/WordCount/README.md

 # WordCount
-Unix wc clone written in python - The program takes a file as an input and returns number of lines, words and bytes of the file passed
+Unix wc clone written in python - The program takes a file as an input and returns number of lines, words and bytes of the file passed. the program can also read multiple files passed together

 ## How to run the program